jmaldon97/education-intervention-dashboard/README.md

 This project demonstrates how data can be used to:

-- identify at-risk populations
+- Identify at-risk populations
-- evaluate intervention effectiveness
+- Evaluate intervention effectiveness
-- support data-driven decision-making
+- Support data-driven decision-making

-It is designed as a portfolio project showcasing end-to-end analytics development.
+It is designed as a portfolio project showcasing end-to-end analytics development, including data modeling, metric design, and insight generation.

 ---